 Nerve supply is from posterior tibial nerve which infiltrates the capsule posteriorly.
-The main function is proprioreception.
+The main function is proprioception.

-Majority of the blood supply is from middle genicular artery.
+Majority of the blood supply is from the middle genicular artery.

-Anterior cruciate ligament is composed of 90% Type I collagen and 10% Type III collagen
+The anterior cruciate ligament is composed of 90% Type I collagen and 10% Type III collagen.